Analysis | The most important thing Donald Trump said in his CPAC speech

-Get your vaccine.
+Get a coronavirus vaccine.

 Trump, as he is wont to do, couched it in an attack on his successor, President Biden.
 Trump claimed that Biden hadn’t actually won the election, and he used the vaccine to cast Biden as weak and indebted to Trump for the vaccines being developed on his watch — but not, notably, for actually getting it, which Trump encouraged people to do.

-“We took care of a lot of people — including, I guess, on Dec.
-21, we took care of Joe Biden, because he got his shot, he got his vaccine …," Trump said, before suggesting Biden’s vaccination shows you how few side effects come with the vaccine: “It shows you how unpainful that vaccine shot is.”
+“We took care of a lot of people — including, I guess, on December 21st, we took care of Joe Biden, because he got his shot, he got his vaccine,” Trump said, before suggesting that Biden’s vaccination shows how few side effects come with the vaccine.
+“It shows you how unpainful that vaccine shot is.”

 “So everybody, go get your shot,” Trump added.